lion-agi/lionagi/md_docs/API reference/collections/abc/concepts.md

 - `KeyError`: If the item ID is not found.

 **Description**:
-Returns an item using a `` identifier.
+Returns an item using a `LionIDable` identifier.

 **Usage Examples**:
 ```python